-More detailed information on visa requirements, visa exemption and the procedure as well as on the Schengen states can be obtained from the website of the Federal Foreign Office (see "Further links").
+More detailed information on visa requirements, visa exemption and the procedure, the Schengen states and the visa code can be found on the website of the Federal Foreign Office (see "Further links").
 Basic information on the requirements of the visa procedure can also be obtained from the Foreigners' Registration Office.

 The German mission abroad issues visas in accordance with the applicable legal regulations for the period applied for in accordance with the information on the purpose and duration of stay.
 A visa extension is only possible if the foreigner is prevented from leaving the Schengen area in time due to force majeure or humanitarian reasons or if there are serious personal reasons that justify an extension of the validity period.
 A stay after the expiry of the visa not permitted by the aliens' registration office is punishable by law!
 The "conversion" of a visa into a regular residence permit (e.g. the visitor is offered a job) is only possible in very exceptional cases.